Vyral/base-template/_posts/2018-07-16-what-happened-in-the-last-6-months-in-the-st--cloud-market.md

 Our sales have been really strong this year. **There were 1,263 closed transactions in the last six months.** Currently, we have about 440 pending sales that are waiting for the bank to finalize the financing.
 That is down from last year, but they’re still very good numbers.&nbsp;

 **Our inventory is currently at 753 homes on the market, which is also down from last year.** It is, however, up quite a bit from the spring market.
-This means that there is a good selection, but at the same time the homes are moving quickly.
-You have a good choice of properties to choose from.
+This means that there is a good selection, but at the same time, the homes are moving quickly.
+You have a good selection of properties to choose from.

 {% include pullquote.html %}